tbv001/neplus/server_patch/README.md

 ## Disclaimer

-This patch is highly experimental and may cause crashes and bugs.
-Use at your own risk.
+- This patch is highly experimental and may cause crashes and bugs.
+- Be careful to not join VAC-enabled servers with the patch applied.
+- Use at your own risk.

 ## Prerequisites